Bilton Historical Society is a local history society based at the Bilton Community Centre,

 Bilton Lane, Harrogate HG1 3DU, North Yorkshire, England.

 The Society was formed in 1996 to record, investigate and promote an awareness of Bilton's heritage and future, to unravel the secrets of Bilton’s past, its people, buildings, railways, industry, the royal hunting park and a lost way of life.
 The Society has successfully completed three Community Archaeology Projects supported by grants from the Local Heritage Initiative.

-The Society publishes a regular newsletter and organises a programme of talks and slide shows during the winter months.
+We publish a regular newsletter and organise a programme of talks and slide shows during the winter months.

 The Society has a Study Group which is involved in local history research.
 The Group meets at the Bilton Community Centre, Bilton Lane, Harrogate on Tuesday mornings (except August) from 9 am to 12 noon.